return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_sli_c.rst

 This function looks up the iocb_lookup table to get the command iocb corresponding to the given response iocb using the iotag of the response iocb.
-This function is called with the hbalock held.
+This function is called with the hbalock held for sli3 devices or the ring_lock for sli4 devices.
 This function returns the command iocb object if it finds the command iocb else returns NULL.